liquity/dev/docs/sdk/lib-ethers.borrowingoperationoptionalparams.md

 ## BorrowingOperationOptionalParams interface

-Optional parameters of a transaction that borrows LUSD.
+Optional parameters of a transaction that borrows XBRL.

 <b>Signature:</b>